Tunnelsats/tunnelsats/README.md

 With CLN it's a bit trickier.
 Most node setups like Umbrel, RaspiBolt, RaspiBlitz etc. default CLN's daemon port to `9736`.
 So in order to route CLN clearnet over VPN, we need to change CLN's default port to `9735`.
 Locate data directory of your CLN installation.
 By default CLN's configuration is stored in a file named `config`.
 Edit the file and look out for network settings section.

+⚠️ CLN v23.08: Due to changes in DNS handling, please resolve VPN DNS {vpnDNS} to its original IP address {vpnIP} and enter as described below.

 #### RaspiBolt Setup

   ```ini